Semester Units of Credit

 The minimum number of credits for a bachelor's degree is 126.
 Twelve (12) units per semester constitute a minimum full-time load, and will be considered normal progress toward a degree.
 However, students must be aware that at this 12-unit-per-semester pace, they will not complete the bachelor's degree in a four-year period unless summer sessions or extra terms are taken.

-Seniors must complete an Undergraduate Intent to Graduate Form (PDF) and submit it to One Stop at least 90 days prior to commencement.
+Seniors must complete an Undergraduate Graduation Application (PDF) and submit it to One Stop at least 90 days prior to commencement.
 A student may participate in the commencement exercises only if the degree work has been completed or is in process concurrently at another institution, and will be completed in the graduating term.
 Concurrent enrollment is limited to 17 units with a maximum of 7 units being completed at another institution.
 (The student must receive prior approval from the Undergraduate Registrar for concurrent enrollment, including correspondence classes.)
 Correspondence courses must be completed prior to commencement.
 Proof of completion must be given to the Undergraduate Registrar.